trimble-oss/trimble-id-sdk-docs-for-react/README.md

 > **_NOTE:_**
 >
 > As of version 1.0.0, PersistentOptions have been removed.
 By default, the SDK now supports in-memory token storage.
-Using localStorage and sessionStorage for storing sensitive information poses several security risks, including vulnerability to XSS attacks, lack of secure attributes, persistent storage, and session hijacking.
+Using localStorage and sessionStorage for storing sensitive information poses several security risks, including vulnerability to XSS attacks, lack of secure attributes and session hijacking.

 > When you upgrade to version 1.x, storage options will no longer be available, resulting in a breaking change.
 For those using an older version of the SDK (i.e., <1.x), it is highly recommended to use the default in-memory storage to avoid any security issues.